githubsttar/CV/README.md

 # A Bit About Me

-In 2012, being ever so inquisitive and daring, I decided to take a giant leap of faith and leave my secured road to becoming an architect, in favour of pursuing my dreams in tech.
+In 2012, being ever so inquisitive and daring, I decided to take a giant leap of faith and leave my secured road to becoming a structural architect, in favour of pursuing my dreams in tech.
 I headed to Silicon Valley for an 'entrepreneurial holiday.'
 Whilst there, I entered a Startup competition and won first prize!
 This gave me a great platform and afforded me the unique opportunity to meet with some of the Valley's most notorious (sorry! no name dropping) VCS and tech founders.

 In realising that my lack of programming skills would impact the delivery of my product, I began to teach myself to code.
 I learned enough of Python to create an MVP.
 The product -- a style aggregator utillising retailer APIs -- proved very popular amongst fashion bloggers, adding to the already growing buzz around my concept, http://www.fashionistasmile.com/2013/06/preshopp-can-you-imagine-world-without.html.
 From this moment onwards, I became incredibly fascinated with computer programming and as a junior dev, I am interested in joining large organisations because they have an established infactstruture which provides a great platform for me to do what I do best -- deliver innovative ideas using cutting-edge technology.